willtim/Atavachron/README.md

 Atavachron can make use of an optional configuration file, which as well as allowing us to tweak various runtime parameters, also allows us to save and recall one or more sets of backup parameters as "profiles".
 The following is an example configuration file, with a single profile:

-    { cachePath      = Default{} -- location of the files, chunks and repository credentials caches , taskThreads    = Default{} -- number of lightweight threads used to chunk and upload/download , taskBufferSize = Default{} -- number of concurrent tasks processed by the threads , maxRetries     = 10        -- maximum number of retries before failure , backupBinary   = True      -- backup the atavachron binary , profiles =
+    { cachePath         = Default{} -- location of the files, chunks and repository credentials caches , taskThreads       = Default{} -- number of lightweight threads used to chunk and upload/download , taskBufferSize    = Default{} -- number of concurrent tasks processed by the threads , garbageExpiryDays = Default{} -- a garbage expiry time in days, greater than the longest likely backup , maxRetries        = 10        -- maximum number of retries before failure , backupBinary      = True      -- backup the atavachron binary , profiles =
        [ { name = "pictures"
          , location ="s3://s3-eu-west-2.amazonaws.com/tims-backup"
          , source = "/tank/backups/tim/Pictures"
          , include = []
          , exclude = ["**/*.mp4", "**/*.VID"]
+         , pruning = Disabled{}
          }
        ]
     }